Admission Process and Criteria

 Admission to the School’s PharmD program shall be based on a holistic review of the application and shall include the following steps and requirements:

-1. A baccalaureate degree from a regionally accredited college or university, unless the student meets the criteria for the Early Pharmacy Interview and Admission Program.
-The BS degree requirement is required because students will be taking classes with medical and dental students during the P1 year.
+1. Although not a requirement, a baccalaureate degree from a regionally accredited college or university, is preferred.
+This is because pharmacy students will be taking classes with medical and dental students during the P1 year.
 Both of these programs effectively require a baccalaureate degree.